open-telemetry/opentelemetry-swift/Examples/Simple Exporter/README.md

 ### Simple Exporter

-This example shows the Jaeger an Stdout exporters in action using a MultiSpanExporter
+This example shows the Jaeger an Stdout exporters in action using a MultiSpanExporter.
+It also adds support for SignPostIntegration, so running this app in `Instruments` will show the span creation and duration

 The sample expects a local Jaeger installation as explained in [Jaeger docs](https://www.jaegertracing.io/docs/1.16/getting-started/#all-in-one):